jonsmock/jonsmock.github.com/_posts/2016-12-11-first-speaking-experience.md

 practice run I had done (maybe 10-15 times).
 The fastest I ever had given the talk was to my speaker mentor, which came in at 38:30, and I had added the logic notation slides after that.
 Welp, I clocked the real thing at 35:21.
-My coworker playfully mocked me afterward for basically mic-dropping and not taking questions with five minutes left - ha.
+My boss playfully mocked me afterward for basically mic-dropping and not taking questions with five minutes left - ha.

 All the feedback after the talk really seemed positive.
 A small group of awesome